iansebas/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The method blind_histogram_search() in line 350, and margin_search() in line 445 find the points to fit the polynomial, and fit a curve.
+The first method is only used in the first frame, when we search all over the image for the possible lane lines.
+After the first frame, margin_search uses the past location to search locally.

 The resulting area enclosed look as follow:

 ![alt text](./figures/dest.jpg "fit")